 Supernumerary Nipples are better known as “third” or “extra” nipples.
-Some people often have two or more extra nipples, however this is a condition that affects less than 0.2% of the population.
+Some people often have two or more extra nipples, however, this is a condition that affects less than 0.2% of the population.

-Combined Nipple and Breast Surgery
+Combined Nipple Correction and Breast Surgery

-Breast Augmentation and Nipple Surgery
+Breast Augmentation Mammoplasty and Nipple Correction Surgery

-Some women report larger, less prominent areola and less feeling in the nipple after breast enhancement surgery but that is not the result for every woman – each person and each surgery are different.
-This lack of feeling – or, in some case, hypersensitivity – may continue for the first few months after your surgery but, in most cases, will return to normal as healing progresses.
+Some women report larger, less prominent areola and less feeling in the nipple after breast surgery but that is not the result for every woman – each person and each surgery are different.
+This lack of feeling – or, in some case, hypersensitivity – may continue for the first few months after surgery but, in most cases, will return to normal as healing progresses.

-Breast Reduction, Breast Lift and Nipple Surgery
+Breast Reduction Mammoplasty, Breast Lift (Mastopexy) and Nipple Surgery

 Nipple Reduction Surgery

-Overly large and puffy nipples can be part of natural breast development or can follow breast feeding.
+Overly large and puffy nipples can be part of natural breast development or can follow breastfeeding.
 They often present as cracked, bleeding or uncomfortable nipples.
 This can be remedied by surgically removing the excess nipple projection and reducing the width of the nipple.
-This surgery can also be done under local anaesthetic and is unlikely to affect future breast feeding.
+This surgery can also be done under local anaesthetic and is unlikely to affect future breastfeeding.

 It may surprise you to know that inverted nipples are not uncommon.
-In most cases the inversion is not fixed and can be manually everted.
+In most cases, the inversion is not fixed and can be manually everted.
 However, a less common version of the condition means that the nipple is fixed in the inverted place and cannot be manually manipulated.
 This is caused by milk ducts being too short and tight, tethering the nipple in place.

 Inverted Nipple Surgery involves releasing the tethered breast milk ducts.
-This will, most likely, affect future abilities to breast feed.
+This will, most likely, affect future abilities to breastfeed.
 Small incisions are made at the base of the nipple and the ducts released.
 A stitch is then made around the base of the nipple to ensure the everted nipple is maintained while the tissue heals.

-What About Nipple Surgery Scarring?
+What About Nipple Correction Surgery Scarring?

 You must remember that all surgery will result in scarring in one form or another.
 Nipple Surgery is no different.
 Your level of scarring will depend on a variety of factors, including incision methods and genetic disposition to scarring.
 However, most scarring related to nipple surgery will fade over time as you heal and is likely to be less prominent than scarring from other breast surgeries.

-Nipple Surgery Before and After Gallery
+Nipple Correction Surgery Before and After Gallery

-Nipple Surgery Sydney
+Nipple Correction Surgery Sydney

-If you would like more information on Nipple Surgery and your options, or if you would like to book a consultation with Dr. Drielsma, please visit our Contact Page or call 1800 180 777.
+If you would like more information on Nipple Surgery and your options, or if you would like to book a consultation with Dr Drielsma, please visit our Contact Page or call 1800 180 777.

-What Downtime is There for Nipple Surgery?
+What Downtime is There for Nipple Correction Surgery?

 What Complications are There?